 5. Testing: trying those solutions out.

-Your value proposition includes what the product is for, who the product is for, and when and where it will be used.
+● Value Proposition.
+Your Value Proposition includes what the product is for, who the product is for, and when and where it will be used.
 Both the dev team and stakeholders should be a part of it.
-Defining the value proposition allows everyone to agree on what the product will be.
+Defining the Value Proposition allows everyone to agree on what the product will be.

 The next step of the product design cycle is research.
 Research might seem time-consuming, but it actually saves you time in the long run.
 Proper research means fewer changes later on, which will save you both time and money.

-Once you've gathered all the data from your user and product research, it is time to analyze it.
+● Data Analysis.
+Once you've gathered information from your users and product research, it is time to analyze all the data.
 You can interpret the data you have collected and make various assumptions based on it.
 With this data, you can create personas that represent key segments of your audiences.
 Also, you can build a map to determine what the product team knows about the user.
 You will use this information to guide your brainstorming and design process.

 During this step, team members brainstorm potential ideas.
 This goes both to fulfill the project goals and the information gathered above.
 There are various tools that can help you in this step.

-User journey maps help you capture the experience of a user while interacting with a product.
+● Journey Maps.
+User Journey Maps help you capture the experience of a user while interacting with a product.
 It’s usually a representation of a series of steps to achieve a specific goal.
 User journey maps help the product design team understand the user’s narrative.

 When the product gets developed, there's one final step before launching it to the market.
 This step is testing and validating.
 Testing helps your team to make sure the product work as intended.
 As you carry out the testing, you can check each aspect of your product.
 As a result, you'll check if they're properly working.